BIDS/2017-01-12-ucb/lessons/git/index.md

     +
     +Save small figure

 In the above command, we entered the hash for the earlier commit (here, our initial commit) followed by the hash for the later commit (here, our most recent commit).
-The command `git diff` actually calls an external command line program called `diff` and runs it on the versions of `script.py` found in those two commits.
-After a few cryptic lines (that you might be able to interpret if you stare hard), you'll see that this command prints out the file `script.py` with some `+` signs to show the lines that were added between these two commits.
+The command `git diff` actually calls an external command line program called `diff` and runs it on the versions of `script.R` found in those two commits.
+After a few cryptic lines (that you might be able to interpret if you stare hard), you'll see that this command prints out the file `script.R` with some `+` signs to show the lines that were added between these two commits.
 If lines were deleted, you'd see `-` signs, and if lines were changed you'd see something a bit more complicated that indicated the in-place change.

 Two quick tips.
 First, you'll want to be sure to enter the earlier commit first to get the order of changes correct.
 Second, if you leave off the `:` and file names from the `git diff` command, you'll see the differences between all files that changed between two commits.